valleyofdoom/PC-Tuning/README.md

   - Network Interface Controller.
 If you do not have internet access at this stage, you will need to download your NIC driver from another device or dual-boot as they may not be packaged at all with Windows

   - [USB](https://winraid.level1techs.com/t/usb-3-0-3-1-drivers-original-and-modded/30871) and [NVMe](https://winraid.level1techs.com/t/recommended-ahci-raid-and-nvme-drivers/28310) (if you are configuring Windows 7, both may have already been integrated in section [10.3.
-Downloading and Preparing a Stock Windows ISO](#103-downloading-and-preparing-a-stock-windows-iso))
+Downloading and Preparing a Stock Windows ISO](#downloading-and-preparing-a-stock-windows-iso))

   - [SATA](https://winraid.level1techs.com/t/recommended-ahci-raid-and-nvme-drivers/28310) (required on Windows 7 as the stock driver does not support Message Signaled Interrupts)

 - Other required drivers can be installed with [Snappy Driver Installer Origin](https://www.snappy-driver-installer.org)

-## 11.7.
-Windows Server Specific Options (Windows Server)
+<h2 id="windows-server-specific-options-windows-server">11.7.
+Windows Server Specific Options (Windows Server)</h2>

 - To enable Wi-Fi, navigate to ``Manage -> Add Roles and Features`` in the Server Manager dashboard and enable ``Wireless LAN Service``